 It can be emotionally and, sometimes, physically demanding work.

-To become a registered nurse (mental health) you need a degree in nursing.
+To become a registered nurse (mental health) you need a degree in nursing (SCQF Level 9-10).

-Entry requirements for degree courses are usually 3-4 Highers plus one or more subjects at National 5, preferably including English and a science subject.
+Entry requirements for degree courses are usually 3-4 Highers plus subjects at National 5, including English and Maths or a science subject.
 Courses last 3-4 years, depending on the institution.

 Several Scottish universities also offer degree courses specialising in mental health nursing.
 Check with individual institutions for entry requirements.